 Surgical First Assistant Certificate

-Students in surgical first assistant certificate programs prepare to assist surgeons with operations.
-They learn to identify and use medical and surgical instruments, as well as study the process of dealing with human tissues and physiology.
-Students also learn to regulate blood flow and the process of stitching and closing body planes post-operations.
+Students in these programs learn how to identify and use medical and surgical instruments, deal with human tissues, regulate blood flow, and stitch and close body planes post-operation.
 Other studies may include:

 - Structure of the body